 2.1.2.3 Subscriber list newsletter

 Specific projects may require the processing of data containing personally sensitive information.
-If the data from the study is gathered directly from the participant, the participant will be informed at the start of the study, explaining which data will be collected, for which purpose and on what basis, for how long, and whether the data will be shared with third parties.
+If the data from the study is gathered directly from the participant, the participant will be informed at the start of the study, explaining which data will be collected, for which purpose, on what basis, for how long, and whether the data will be shared with third parties.
 At the start of such a project, a specific privacy clause or processor agreement will be drawn up and a note will be created in the data register managed by TML, which is coordinated by the internal GDPR manager.
 In that case, the people concerned will always be informed carefully so that they can give their consent or not.

 2.3 Employee data

 These data are being processed as part of personnel management.
-It concerns personal data as prescribed by laws, regulations and instructions on regional, federal and international level, regarding labour law, social security, or fiscal law, including collective and individual agreements and work regulations.
-This concerns the administration of wages, allowances and commissions.
+It concerns personal data as prescribed by laws, regulations, and instructions on regional, federal, and international level, regarding labour law, social security, or fiscal law, including collective and individual agreements and work regulations.
+This concerns the administration of wages, allowances, and commissions.

 3 How do we collect and process data?